If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 Literary fiction means different things to different people, but generally it is mature, thought-provoking, grounded fiction based in reality.
 And Japan has literary fiction to spare.
-Let’s look at some of the best literary fiction by some of the best authors in Japan writing today.
+Let’s look at some of the best Japanese books in the literary fiction genre by some of the best authors in Japan writing today.

 In the Miso Soup by Ryu Murakami

 Ryu Murakami is often, unfairly, and unflatteringly referred to as ‘the other Murakami’.
 He also happens to have written some of the darkest and best Japanese books of our time.